 What is your typical race strategy for an ultra?

-Generally I tend to go out reasonably fast as I prefer to run well whilst I can.
-I know this seems ill advised, especially at Spartathlon as it’s easy to overcook the first 50 miles and potentially pay a heavy price.
-I suffered last year although it was really attributable to a massive loss in training mileage due to injury and not a change to my strategy.
+Historically I tend to go out reasonably fast as I prefer to run well whilst I can which seems ill advised.
+This is especially so at Spartathlon as it’s easy to overcook the first 50 miles and potentially pay a heavy price.
+However, I have been more conservative of late due to my experiences at 24hr races, where I have experimented with a more even paced strategy – to good effect at Athens.

-Eat fruit, raisins, yoghurt or anything else easily digestible, stay hydrated mainly via Tailwind, but I’m also partial to chocolate milk.
+Eat small pieces of fruit, raisins or anything else easily digestible, stay hydrated mainly via Tailwind, but also partial to chocolate milk drink which has worked well for me in the past.
 Avoid gels like the plague!